htmldev30/shortcasts/README.md

 </p>
 <p align="center">
   <strong>Thank You For Helping Me Develop The User Interface Of The Website My Friend</strong>
+      <strong>This project was also developed with the help of open-source libraries listed in the "package.json" files, and code under the Creative Commons license</strong>
 </p>
 <p align="center">
   <a href="https://discord.gg/q5nxpQrY">